celol/celol.github.io/content/posts/lab-a-SetupBlog.md

 title: "Lab a) : Blog Setup"
 description: How I implemented this blog.
 date: 2020-10-13T14:12:53+02:00
+tldr: Followed tutorials, found ressources and used some tricks
 draft: false
+tags: [labs,hugo]
 ---
 ## Why Hugo ?
 I decided to use Hugo because of the challenge it offered.
 At first, because I was getting behind on the lab, I thought of using a platform that would allow me to instantly and easily create a blog like we see so much nowadays.
 But I decided not to fall in the *Dark Pattern* of laziness and got my hands-on Hugo.